NYPL/archival-processing/processing-manual/inclusive-description.md

 Be cognizant in avoiding the passive voice in your archival description.
 A verb is in the passive voice when the subject of the sentence is acted on by the verb.
 For example, a passive voice sentence reads, “The mouse was caught by the cat.”
 In this example, the verb (or action) and the object is emphasized, rather than the subject.
 To turn this sentence into an active voice, the subject acts upon the verb and the object: “The cat caught the mouse.”
 [The National Archives](https://www.archives.gov/open/plain-writing/tips/passive-voice.html) has a comprehensive guide to writing in plain language which includes a section on how to avoid using passive voice.

 ## Court Cases
-Following the Chicago Manual of Style [8.83](https://www.chicagomanualofstyle.org/book/ed18/part2/ch08/psec083.html), all legal case names should be italicized (using "title" tags in ArchivesSpace).
+Following the Chicago Manual of Style [8.83](https://www.chicagomanualofstyle.org/book/ed18/part2/ch08/psec083.html), all legal case names should be italicized (using \<title> tags in ArchivesSpace).
 - _Roe v.
 Wade_

 ## Dates